Information note on recommended selection criteria for procurement of malaria rapid diagnostic tests (RDTs)

 This WHO information note provides an updated list of recommended criteria for selecting RDTs for malaria, and highlights the performance of RDTs evaluated by the WHO malaria RDT product testing programme.
 It also provides an overview of additional considerations in the procurement of rapid tests.

-- Malaria rapid diagnostic test performance.
-Results of WHO product testing of malaria RDTs: Round 5 (2013)
+- Malaria rapid diagnostic test performance: results of WHO product testing of malaria RDTs: round 6 (2014-2015)